 Positive People & Culture

 The quality of NAIF’s people is critical to the effectiveness and efficiency of its operations.
-NAIF’s People & Culture Strategy underpins the development, engagement and alignment of its people to deliver and execute on NAIF’s strategy over the next four years and beyond.
+NAIF’s People & Culture Strategy underpins the development, engagement and alignment of its people to deliver and execute NAIF’s strategy over the next four years and beyond.

-To achieve NAIF’s purpose of transforming northern Australia, NAIF is committed to developing and maintaining a high performance team and will invest in systems and processes to support high performance including:
+To achieve NAIF’s purpose of transforming northern Australia, NAIF is committed to developing and maintaining a high-performance team and will invest in systems and processes to support high performance including:

 - An upgraded Performance Management Framework which includes well defined Key Performance Indicators (KPI’s) that utilise a combination of performance targets and behaviour expectations individualised for each employee;

 - Reward and Recognition program that values sustained high performance;